 Sex & Intimacy IssuesIf you’ve grown up in a typical Western social environment, it is probable that you were brought up with a lot of sexual woundedness and shame.
 In some cases this may arise from sexual or physical abuse, in others feelings of hurt and shame can be evoked through the cumulative effect of seemingly innocuous everyday experiences.
+Read here for more information on my work with Men and here for my work with couples.

 Relationships, whether with lovers, family or friends, can be healing or wounding at different times.
 What you may then experience is: